RaspberryPiFoundation/sense-hat-curriculum/en-GB/timer/Timer - notes.md

 + RGB colours.

 #Challenges
++ Another colour - change the display to use a different RGB colour.
 + Timer games - create a timer for a game or challenge such as reciting the alphabet in five seconds.